jadecobra/python_tdd_exercises/source/classes.rst

   and the terminal shows a `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_ because ``ClassWithPass`` is not defined anywhere

-* I change the list of exceptions encountered
+* I add the error to the list of exceptions encountered

   .. code-block:: python